 As a guide, download a self-assessment checklist from NSW Swimming Pool Register.
 You’ll find key compliance information that will help you plan.

-Once your pool has passed inspection, your next step is to register it.
 All pools and spas need to be registered with NSW Swimming Pool Register.
 There is no fee to register your pool but unregistered pools could be fined $220.

 Use the self-assessment checklist from NSW Swimming Pool Register as a starting point.
 You’ll find key compliance information that will help you understand and identify the main requirements.

 There are different types of approvals for backyard pools.
 We recommend calling us for advice first.
 Every property is different and we can help you apply for consent to build a pool and give you advice on the barrier your property will need so your pool complies with state regulations.

 We are required under the Swimming Pools Act to carry out an inspection program to ensure all pools comply with the required standards.
 Our inspection program applies to all pools and spas on land where a residential building, moveable dwelling or tourist and visitor accommodation is located.

 All swimming pools and spas must display a compliant warning notice with a cardiopulmonary resuscitation (CPR) chart.

 The CPR chart must be permanently secured within the pool enclosure, be legible 3metres from the pool, and be well maintained.

 View a compliant CPR chart(PDF, 45KB).